-Experiment 2 was designed in part to address the concern that low digit-detection performance in Experiment 1 reflected a failure to properly divide participants' attention.
-Experiment 2 also examined the extent to which participants' attending to the divided-attention task may have deviated as a consequence of the studied material's value.
+Experiment 2 was designed in part to address the concern that low digit detection performance in Experiment 1 reflected a failure to properly divide participants' study, hence their maintained selectivity.
+Experiment 2 also examined the extent to which participants' attending to the divided attention task may have deviated as a consequence of the studied material's value.

-Instead of a digit-detection task, participants' attention in Experiment 2 was divided using three different tonedetection tasks, across which the difficulty, and the extent to which working memory may be required to complete the concurrent task, was increased to determine whether selectivity and value-directed remembering would be differentially affected.
-(Tone detection was used in place of digits in an effort to reduce the potential conflict between the numbers in the divided-attention task and the values of the to-be-remembered items, which may have contributed to the low digit-detection performance in Experiment 1.)
-Responses to these tone-detection tasks were made during each item's presentation, which enabled us to execute a more detailed analysis than was possible in Experiment 1 of the potential costs and shifts of participants' attention between the studied material and the divided-attention task.
+Instead of a digit detection task, participants' attention in Experiment 2 was divided using three different tone detection tasks, across which the difficulty, and extent to which working memory may be required to complete the concurrent task, was increased to determine whether selectivity and value-directed remembering would be differentially impacted.
+(Tone detection was used in place of digits in an effort to reduce the potential conflict between the numbers in the divided attention task and the values of the to-be-remembered items, which may have contributed to the low digit detection performance in Experiment 1.)
+Responses to these tone tasks were made during each item's presentation, enabling a more detailed analysis than was possible in Experiment 1 of the potential costs and shifts of participants' attention task.